<-Architecture and Operation Go to ToC Items->

 1 General

-Four varieties of Processes are specified in the following: App, Device, Service, and User.
-This characterisation facilitates the reading of this Technical Specification.
-However, it should be borne in mind that all varieties of Processes are simply Processes.
+MMM-TEC defines four varieties of Processes: App, Device, Service, and User and uses the different varieties of Process to describe their operation.
+However, it should be borne in mind that all Process varieties are simply Processes with different Capabilities.

 Section 2 specifies the four varieties of Process.
 Section 3 specifies the Functional Requirements of the Action “verbs” of Process Actions.